DennisRutjes/cryptocurrency.ramblings/docs/_posts/2018-09-13-binance-exchange-applying-buy-sell-strategies.md

 when using a notebook server : [Jupyter NoteBook](https://github.com/DennisRutjes/cryptocurrency.ramblings/blob/master/julia/notebooks/whattotrade.ipynb)
-, you will find the code snippets to copy past in to your favourite IDE (shift-enter to run) at the end of this blog.
+, you will find the code snippets to copy paste in to your favourite IDE (shift-enter to run) at the end of this blog.

 steps 1 through 3 are solved using julia :